 Whether you’re looking to bake a smaller cake in your toaster oven or just don’t want to deal with lots of tempting leftovers, making half a cake mix is a great option.
 From pan choices to dividing eggs and substitutions, we’ll walk you step-by-step through how to split a cake mix in half.

 Need ideas to use up the remaining cake mix?
-Check out this recipe for Small Batch Cake Mix Cookies, these thick and chewy Small Batch Cake Mix Cookie Bars, or treat yourself to a pair of these teeny-tiny Cake Mix Mini Cakes For Two!
+Enjoy some Small Batch Cake Mix Cookies, Blueberry Coffee Cake, 3-Ingredient Chocolate Muffins, or treat yourself to a pair of teeny-tiny Cake Mix Mini Cakes For Two

 While we’re big fans of from-scratch cookies, cupcakes, and muffins sometimes it’s nice to grab a boxed mix and throw together an easy treat.